 4. Click the plus button, which will bring up a new window where you can add an app to create limit.
 Enable Block at end of limit.
 When you finish setting up, click the Done button.

-Note that the minimum limit is 1 minute.
-If your purpose is to lock an app on Mac so that others won’t have access to it, then you need to use the app for 1 minute every day to trigger the locking.
-When the time limit is reached, the app will be locked, and one will be asked to enter the passcode to access the app again.
+Note that the minimum limit that you can set is 1 minute.
+If your purpose is to lock a certain app on Mac so that others won’t have access to it at all, then you need to use the app for 1 minute every day to trigger the locking.
+When the time limit is reached, the app will be locked, and one will be asked to enter the passcode to access the app.

 Why lock apps?
 It can prevent others who use your Mac from accessing your apps and privacy.
 It adds an extra layer of protection against hacking.
 Parents can limit children’s screen time by stopping them from opening games and other addictive apps.
 How to lock apps on Mac?
-There are a few methods available.
-If you are looking for an easy, straightforward and effective way to get the job done, AppCrypt is worth checking out.
+There are easy methods.
+This article can help you find a straightforward and effective way to get the job done.

 Rosa has worked in Mac software industry for more than eight years.
 She believes that the purpose of software is to make life better and work more productively.
 In addition to writing, Rosa is also an avid runner.